PBJ21033/data_structure_final/1-topic.md

 # Welcome to Stacks!!
 What is a stack?
 I will answer that informally first and then give you a formal definition.
 Informally think of a spice on the grocery shelf.
 Imagine for a second you are the employee that has too restock the spices on a shelf.
 What do you do to the spices that are already there?
 Do you remove them or just push them to the back?
-You generally will push them to the back and the newer once are added to the front.
+You generally will push them to the back and the newer ones are added to the front.
 The last one in is always the first one out.
 This in essence is a stack.

 The formal definition of a stack is items that are added last are removed first.
 This is also known as LIFO (Last in First out).